harrrshall/LLAMA_-from_scratch/README.md

 # Llama Language Model Documentation

+## Llama Model Implementation
+This code implements a scaled-down version of the Llama model architecture described in the paper "Llama: Efficient Sparse and Context-Aware Models" (https://arxiv.org/abs/2102.05055).
+It trains on the TinyShakespeare dataset of all of Shakespeare's works tokenized at the character level.

 ## Introduction

 This code implements a language model using a modified Transformer architecture called "Llama."
 Llama incorporates three key modifications to the original Transformer model: